Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Forecasting Performance

 \section{Forecasting Performance}

-We compute $\operatorname{NRMSE}_{\text{sum}}$ on the median of the forecast ensembles, which constitutes the point forecast of our model.
-Table~\ref{table_nrmse_metric} summarizes the performance of the EnTransformer model in terms of NRMSE.
-In this evaluation, we also include the performance of the Autoformer \cite{wu2021autoformer}, PatchTST \cite{nie2022time}, $\mathrm{D}^3$ VAE \cite{li2022generative}, and TimeDiff \cite{shen2023non} frameworks from \cite{fan2024mgtsd}.
-The results indicate that the proposed model outperforms all baselines across all datasets except Traffic, where it is the second-best.
+We compute $\operatorname{NRMSE}_{\text{sum}}$ on the median of the forecast ensembles, which constitutes the point forecast of our model, and report the results in Table~\ref{table_nrmse_metric}.
+We also include the performance of the Autoformer \citep{wu2021autoformer}, PatchTST \citep{nie2022time}, $\mathrm{D}^3$ VAE \citep{li2022generative}, and TimeDiff \citep{shen2023non} frameworks from \cite{fan2024mgtsd}.
+The results indicate that the proposed Enformer model outperforms all baselines across all datasets except Traffic, where it is the second-best.